jaiwal-keshav/Omkar_Vidayala/README.md

 * HTML
 * CSS
-* (Optional) Content Management System (CMS)

-*Setup Instructions:*

-1. (If using a CMS) Install the chosen CMS on your web server.
-2. Clone or download the website files into your CMS or web server directory.
-3. Configure the CMS settings (if applicable) according to your needs.
-4. Update the website content (text, images, etc.) as needed.
-5. (Optional)  Customize the CSS styles for further design modifications.
+* PHP
+* JavaScript
+* MySQL
+* SQL
+* PHP Session

 *Deployment:*

-This website is designed to be deployed on a web server.
+This website is deployed on a web server.
 The specific deployment instructions will vary depending on your hosting provider.

 *Additional Notes:*